ask4ua/DKN/Lection1.md

 * check content `/etc/passwd`

 #### Answer:
-* one-liner command that print number of records in `/etc/passwd` in alpine container.
+* one-line command that print number of records in `/etc/passwd` of alpine container.
 * command should be run from docker host itself and begin from `docker run`

 ### 5. busybox